 E. FAA Revenue Use Policy

-The FAA maintains a comprehensive Revenue Use Policy that governs how airports may use revenues generated from activities at the airport.
+The FAA maintains a Revenue Use Policy that governs how airports may use revenues generated from activities at the airport.
 The policy addresses landing fees, terminal rents, parking revenues, concession revenues, and other airport income streams.

 The Revenue Use Policy is premised on the principle that airport revenues should be used for airport purposes and to maintain a viable, self-supporting airport system.
 The policy discourages cross-subsidization of unrelated activities and requires that fees be reasonable and not generate excessive profits for the airport.